rust-lang/rfcs/text/0000-futures.md

 The proposed APIs are based on the futures crate, but with two major changes:

 - The use of [pinned types] to enable borrowing within futures.
-- Removing the associated `Error` type (and adjusting combinators accordingly).
+- Removing the associated `Error` type (and adjusting combinators accordingly), in favor of just using `Item = Result<T, E>` instead.
+The RFC includes an extension trait to provide conveniences for `Result`-producing futures as well.

 [pinned types]: https://github.com/rust-lang/rfcs/pull/2349
 [companion RFC]: https://github.com/rust-lang/rfcs/pull/2394